 - Add chopped carrots, celeriac, and parsnip.
 Stir and caramelize them for 5-6 minutes.

-- Add veggie broth, lemon juice, bay leaves, salt, and black pepper.
-Cover it with a lid and cook veggies until they are soft.
+- Add vegetable broth, lemon juice, bay leaves, salt, and black pepper.
+Cover it with a lid and simmer until the veggies are soft.

-- Vitamix vs Regular Blender – You can certainly use a hand blender (aka immersion blender), a food processor, or a regular blender.
-They all make a creamy sauce.
-However, if you need this sauce to be extra smooth without a single little piece to find, we recommend using a high-powered blender like Vitamix*.
+- Vitamix vs Regular Blender – You can use a hand blender, a food processor, or a regular blender to create a creamy carrot sauce.
+For those who desire a velvety smooth texture without any discernible chunks, we recommend opting for a high-power blender such as a Vitamix.

-While you can enjoy this pasta with carrot sauce on its own, we definitely have some ideas you can try. 🙂 We served it with mushroom meatballs, but this sweet and tangy sauce pairs with many things.
+While you can enjoy this carrot pasta sauce on its own, we definitely have some ideas you can try. 🙂 We served it with mushroom meatballs, but this sweet and tangy sauce pairs with many things.

-- Spaghetti and meatballs like eggplant meatballs, chickpea meatballs, vegan meatballs, or IKEA veggie balls.
+- Spaghetti and meatballs like eggplant meatballs, chickpea meatballs, TVP meatballs, tofu meatballs, or IKEA veggie balls.

 - Add pan-fried oyster mushrooms, sauteed button mushrooms, or vegan shredded chicken on top of your pasta.